“While I nodded, nearly napping, suddenly there came a tapping…” — Edgar Allen Poe

 The jumbo shrimp was surprisingly satisfying.

 What is a palindrome?

 “A palindrome is a word, phrase, or sentence that reads the same backward and forward.” — Threw the Looking Glass

 A man, a plan, a canal: Panama!
 And a trip full of hilarious misadventures.

 What is a paraprosdokian?

-A parprosdokian is when you “take a famous line, commonly used phrase, or even a popular word and say it ‘as is’ for the first part — then put a twist in the latter half of it.” — Medium
+A paraprosdokian is when you take a famous line, commonly used phrase, or even a popular word and say it ‘as is’ for the first part — then put a twist in the latter half of it.” — Threw the Looking Glass

 What is a portmanteau?